THE VERIBANC COLOR CLASSIFICATION SYSTEM

 1) If the institution had no net loss (i.e., is operating profitably),

-it is ordinarily classified GREEN.
+is ordinarily

-2) If the institution had a modest net loss, it is ordinarily classified YELLOW.
+2) If the institution had a modest net loss, it is ordinarily classified

 3) If the loss rate was significant, the color RED is assigned.